-Please review the Student Conduct Code (PDF) for a more in-depth explanation of disciplinary conferences during the conduct process.
+Please review the Student Conduct Code for a more in-depth explanation of disciplinary conferences during the conduct process.

 Students accused of nonacademic offenses that will likely result in sanctions such as removal from university housing, suspension, or dismissal are subject to a disciplinary hearing convened by a hearing administrator before Conduct Council members.

-Whether you are a complainant or a respondent, being involved in a disciplinary hearing is a situation that requires careful thought and preparation.
+Being involved in a disciplinary hearing is a situation that requires careful thought and preparation.
 Advance preparation for a hearing is time well spent, since the hearing panel members will best be able to understand your position, arguments, and evidence if you can clearly articulate your case.
 Because the hearing panel members are trying to determine if the respondent met the expectations of AU's community, the standard of proof is a preponderance of the evidence, meaning a measure of proof that a reasonable person would accept as "more likely than not" (51%) that a fact is true or an incident occurred.